Adopting a Pet? Here Are Five Rules You Must Follow

 Anyone who adopts a new pet

 from Animal Care and Control must follow our Adoption Policy.
-Five rules must be
+Four rules must be

 - Every adopted

 must prove that they have the means to properly care for their

 The primary responsibility of

 Animal Control is animal welfare, making sure that animals in the county are